polarlabsdev/rag-n-roll-ai-video/README.md

 2. Question is enhanced via Snowflake Cortex in preparation for Cortex Search
 3. Relevant knowledge is retrieved from Cortex Search
 4. Context is assembled including video tags, transcript, and external knowledge
-5. Response is generated using a fine-tuned Mistral model
+5. Response is generated using mistral-large2
 6. Answer is displayed with relevant references

+NOTE: We wanted to use a fine-tuned model, but ran into issues where when we fine-tuned
+      a model in Snowflake it was incredibly slow (up to 8min to answer 1 question).
+Though the quality of the answers was greatly improved, due to the time contraints for this submission we defaulted back to mistral-large2 and focused on prompt engineering.

 #### Snowflake Infrastructure (Terraform)